-Beyond their efficacy, disease prevention is the most cost-effective healthcare intervention available.
+Beyond their efficacy, disease prevention is the most cost-effective public health intervention available.
 This means as a matter of fact a cost relief for health systems in particular in the emerging countries.

 Simply put, vaccination is administering a non-pathogenic bacterium, virus or molecule to provoke the production of antibodies to fight back in the disease when it attacks the body.
 The result is immunization.

 Sanofi Pasteur set out more than 20 years ago to develop a dengue vaccine to address the significant unmet public health need in Latin America and Asia, where dengue is endemic.

 Indeed, Sanofi Pasteur developed the first vaccine to be approved against dengue in 2015.

 For more information: dengue.info.

 Dengue is a mosquito-borne illness known for its high fevers, intense joint and muscle pain and crushing headaches, lending it its nickname – breakbone fever.
 Severe cases can lead to hemorrhagic fever, a potentially fatal condition requiring hospitalization.